unocss/unocss/docs/integrations/runtime.md

 # Runtime

-UnoCSS runtime provide a CDN build that runs the UnoCSS engine right in the browser.
+UnoCSS runtime provide a CDN build that runs the UnoCSS right in the browser.
 It will detect the DOM changes and generate the styles on the fly.

 ## Usage